BenaroyaResearch/Peds_Asthma_Modules/README.md

 ### Prerequisites

 You will need to use [RStudio](https://www.rstudio.com), or possibly [R](https://www.r-project.org) to execute the scripts below that process the data.
 The scripts listed below are R-markdown scripts.
+The libraries edgeR, limma, biomaRt, and WGCNA will be used in the following scripts.
+You may want to install those into your R environment advance.

 ### Module Generation